voxpupuli/puppet-systemd/REFERENCE.md

 Data type: `Optional[Boolean]`

 maps to the same param on the service resource.
-Optional in the module because it's optional in the service resource type
+Optional in the module because it's optional in the service resource type.
+This param is deprecated.
+Set it via $service_parameters.

 Default value: ``undef``